Auspicious Mount Fuji Kakejiku Hanging Scroll

 Executed in a kenpon (silk) mounting, the piece employs ultra-thin sheets of genuine Kanazawa gold leaf, whose surface shimmers with subtle, ever-changing reflections.
 The addition of shikisai-haku (colored gold leaf) introduces delicate tones and refined gradations that enrich the composition’s brilliance.
 Developed through countless refinements, this technique imparts to the piece the distinctive expressive power of Kidoguchi’s artistry.

 The ridgelines of Mount Fuji are rendered with sculptural precision, conveying both vitality and depth.
 This effect is enhanced by the hand-applied technique of raised gold leaf, in which layers of aluminum leaf create textured surfaces.
 When touched by light, these areas reveal subtle shadows and a distinctive brilliance impossible to achieve with flat mediums.
-As light falls across them, subtle shadows and a distinctive brilliance come to life.
-The addition of ibushi-shinchu-haku (smoked brass leaf) introduces a mellow patina,
+The addition of ibushi-shinchu-haku (smoked brass leaf) introduces a mellow patina.

 At the mountain’s base, a sea of golden clouds gathers and drifts, rendered through the honkin-chirashi technique, where scattered flecks of pure gold leaf capture both the glow of dawn and the mountain’s timeless sanctity.
 The effect imbues the work with dignity and refinement, allowing it to radiate even when viewed from afar.